 Plaza de Armas within the Royal Walls

-Once inside the walls, Plaza de Armas awaits and sees locals relaxing amongst this peaceful and pleasant space.
+Once inside the walls, Plaza de Armas awaits and sees locals relaxing amongst its peaceful and pleasant space.

 Castillo and Fuerte del Desnarigado

-A very long walk from the city centre if you take the wrong way.
-The fort and castle of Desnarigado are worth braving the sizzling heat.
-A museum awaits’ within the castle.
+A very long walk from the city centre if you take the wrong way, the fort and castle of Desnarigado are worth braving the sizzling heat.
+A museum also awaits within the castle.

 Military bunkers still adorn the coastal landscape although you can’t really get close to these buildings.